Metaphoriker/pathetic/README.md

 <h2>Installation</h2>

-To integrate pathetic into your project, follow the following steps:
+To integrate pathetic into your bukkit project, follow the following steps:
 <br>
 *(We advise you to relocate pathetic)*